ShirleyLiuXQ/ShirleyLiuXQ.github.io/teaching.md

 From primary school to university, I've been fortunate to have met and known many great teachers and mentors.
 They are authentic, generous and empathetic, with admirable work ethic and genuine love for their work.
 These people have profoundly influenced me and sparked my passion for teaching and outreach.

-Over the past five years, I have participated in numerous teaching and outreach activities.
-Through these, I enjoyed sharing my enthusiasm for Information Theory (or Electrical and Information Engineering at large) with younger students; by endeavouring to unpack complicated topics in an easy-going yet rigorous way, I also developed new insights into the subject matter.
+Over the past six years, I have participated in numerous teaching and outreach activities.
+Through these, I enjoyed sharing my enthusiasm for Information Theory (or electrical and computer engineering at large) with younger students; by endeavouring to unpack complicated topics in an easy-going yet rigorous way, I also developed new insights into the subject matter.
 I hope to make helping and inspiring more undergraduate and secondary students  a recurring theme of my career.

 ## Selected teaching & outreach experience: